 Your PIN is your Personal Identification Number.
-It is the number or characters that if entered when requested by an ATM machine or POS terminal or any other electronic payment channel grants access to your bank account.
+It is the number or characters that if entered when requested by an ATM machine or POS terminal or any other electronic payment channel grants access to your bank account or electronic wallet.

-In this page we will provide some tips on protecting yourself from the consequences of a compromised PIN.
+In this page we will discuss PIN security and provide some tips on protecting yourself from the consequences of a compromised PIN.

 To completely secure your PIN and account you must begin to liken it to your signature.
 In fact Your PIN is a signature that authorise withdrawals from your account.
 It authorises all electronic transactions from your account.

-This signature may also include other characters; in this case, it will be called a password or a passphrase as in e-gold system.
+This signature may also include other characters; in this case, it will be called a password or a passphrase.
 No matter the name they must all be seen as a signature.
-For example if you believe that anyone can sign your signature the first thing you will do is to change your signature, you should also change your PIN if you have any reason to believe that your PIN have been compromised.
+For example if you believe that anyone can sign your signature the first thing you will do is to change your signature, you should also change your PIN if you have any reason to believe that your PIN has been compromised.

 Change your default Pin as soon as the card is issued to you

-As soon as you change your Pin commit it to memory.
+As soon as you change your PIN commit it to memory.
 It is safest in your brain than any other place.
-Destroy all paper trails about your PIN and all other confidential account access information.
+Destroy all paper trail of your PIN and all other confidential account access information.

 If you have any reason to believe that anyone can sign your signature, you are most likely to change it.
 Apply the same common sense (wisdom) for your personal identification number.